vadymmarkov/vadymmarkov.github.io/README.md

 ## License

-**When** is available under the MIT license.
+**vadymmarkov.github.io** is available under the MIT license.
 See the [LICENSE](https://github.com/vadymmarkov/When/blob/master/LICENSE.md) file for more info.